 - Attained-age-rated: This is the most common pricing method.
 Your premium is based on your current age, so it will increase as you get older.
 These plans often start with lower premiums but can become more expensive over time.

-What Factors Influence Your Monthly Premium?
+What Affects Your Medigap Premium?

 Beyond the company’s pricing method, several personal factors will influence your specific monthly premium.
 Insurance companies look at your individual profile to determine your rate.